kinogam/lazy-control/README.md

 # lazy-control
-chrome extensions to help you control elements in the page
+chrome extensions to help you control elements by voice